This post will be updated as design changes to the Reg Tracker are made.

 It is important to note that the Reg Tracker is not comprehensive.
 Instead, the tracker encompasses a curated set of rules that the Center on Regulation and Markets (CRM) staff deems to be particularly important.
 We use four key characteristics to determine if a rule should be included in the tracker:

 - General impact.
-If a rule does not meet any of the above qualifications but seems as though it will have a particularly strong impact based on staff judgment, then it may be included.
+If a rule does not meet any of the above qualifications but seems as though it will have a particularly strong impact based on staff judgement, then it may be included.

 Using these criteria, the Reg Tracker is intended to provide a curated list of economically or politically significant, controversial, or otherwise newsworthy regulatory events.
 We exclude rules that are arcane, routine, or otherwise uncontroversial.